-- three courses from the First Level and three from the Second Level - COEN 460 and COEN 461, in combination with one single-term course from the First Level and one single-term course from the Second Level (or two single-term courses from the Second Level) - the completion of any combination of courses equaling six certificate credits as recommended and approved by the ESL/EAL program director
+- three courses from the First Level and three from the Second Level - the completion of any combination of courses equaling six certificate credits as recommended and approved by the ESL/EAL program director

 If at the commencement of the certificate the student is ranked at the Second Level in the placement assessment, the successful completion of four single-term courses from the Second Level is required for the certificate.
 Students must achieve a cumulative grade point average of 2.00 or higher to graduate.